-The Issuer may face, among others, the following risks related to any future economic downturn:
+The Issuer may face, among others, the following risks related to any future economic downturn and volatile conditions:

-- · Reduced demand for the Issuer's products and services, which may result in reduced profits. - Increased regulation of the Issuer's industry.
-Compliance with such regulation could increase the Issuer's costs and affect the pricing for the Issuer's products and services, increase its conduct and regulatory risks to non-compliance and limit its ability to pursue business opportunities. - Inability of the Issuer's borrowers to timely or fully comply with their existing obligations.
-Macroeconomic shocks may negatively impact the household income of the Issuer's retail customers and may adversely affect the recoverability of its retail loans, resulting in increased loan losses. - The process the Issuer uses to estimate losses inherent in the Issuer's credit exposure requires complex judgments, including forecasts of economic conditions and how these economic conditions might impair the ability of the Issuer's borrowers to repay their loans.
-The degree of uncertainty concerning economic conditions may adversely affect the accuracy of the Issuer's estimates, which may, in turn, impact the reliability of the process and the sufficiency of the Issuer's loan loss allowances. - The value and liquidity of the portfolio of investment securities that the Issuer holds may be adversely affected, which may result in losses. - Any worsening of global economic conditions may delay the recovery of the international financial industry and impact the Issuer's financial condition and results of operations.
+- Reduced demand for the Issuer's products and services, which may result in reduced profits. - Increased regulation of the Issuer's industry.
+Compliance with such regulation could increase the Issuer's costs and affect the pricing for the Issuer's products and services, increase its conduct and regulatory risks related to non-compliance and limit its ability to pursue business opportunities. - Inability of the Issuer's borrowers to timely or fully comply with their existing obligations.
+Macroeconomic shocks may negatively impact the income of the Issuer's customers, both retail and corporate, and may adversely affect the recoverability of its loans, resulting in increased loan losses.

+- The process the Issuer uses to estimate losses inherent in the Issuer's credit exposure requires complex judgements, including forecasts of economic conditions and how these economic conditions might impair the ability of the Issuer's borrowers to repay their loans.
+The degree of uncertainty concerning economic conditions may adversely affect the accuracy of the Issuer's estimates, which may, in turn, impact the reliability of the process and the sufficiency of the Issuer's loan loss allowances. - The value and liquidity of the portfolio of investment securities that the Issuer holds may be adversely affected, which may result in losses. - In 2022, the military conflict between the Russian Federation and Ukraine is contributing to further increases in the prices of energy, oil and other commodities and to volatility in financial markets globally as well as a new landscape in relation to international sanctions.